Mithnar/PlayniteVndb/README.md

 # Playnite VNDB Metadata Extension
 > Enables VNDB as a Metadata source for Playnite

-Initial Release of the VNDB Playnite Extension.
+VNDB is a comprehensive database for Visual Novels

 https://vndb.org/

-VNDB is a comprehensive database for Visual Novels

 ## Installation